 Meanwhile, efforts to expand retirement plan coverage are gaining momentum at the state level, based on growing concern among legislators and stakeholders that generations of workers might retire into economic hardship.
-In September 2012, California passed SB 1234, a bill that takes the first steps in creating the California Secure Choice Retirement Savings Trust.
-It is an Auto-IRA program with pooled, professionally managed investment and a modest rate of return guarantee backed by private insurance-that will cover workers who lack access to a workplace plan.
-Several other states are considering similar proposals.51 However, state-level policy debates about broadly expanding coverage without subjecting employers to fiduciary liability are clouded by uncertainty.52 Greater regulatory clarity and flexibility would assist those states that want to address the pressing retirement savings crisis.
-According to a NIRS public opinion survey, 75 percent of respondents support a new universal pension system that offers portability, professional investment management, and secure monthly income.53
+In January 2015, Illinois passed SB2758, creating the Secure Choice Savings Program.50 It is an Auto-IRA program with pooled, professional investment management that will cover workers who lack access to a workplace plan.
+Employers with 25 or more employees must auto-enroll their employees at a 3 percent contribution rate, with the option to opt out.
+Investment and administrative fees are capped at 0.75 percent of assets.
+This plan, scheduled to go into effect in 2017, is similar to a plan passed in 2012 in California.
+However, California is still in the process of commissioning a privatelyfunded study of program design, market analysis, and financial feasibility.
+Nearly 20 states considered or are considering similar proposals.51 However, state-level policy debates about broadly expanding coverage pose questions about subjecting employers to fiduciary liability involve uncertainty.52 Greater regulatory clarity and flexibility would assist those states that want to address the pressing retirement savings crisis.

+According to a NIRS public opinion survey, 71 percent of respondents support a possible state retirement solution that offers portability, professional investment management, and secure monthly income.53